tejas-mishra-care/UltraCertify/src/DOCUMENTATION.md

     - The logic ensures that the points for any single criterion cannot exceed its defined maximum, even if multiple checkbox options are selected.
     - The progress bar and the certification level (e.g., 'Certified', 'Silver', 'Gold') update instantly based on the current total score.

 ### e.
-AI-Powered Credit Suggestions

-- **Location:** "Actions" card in the right-hand sidebar.
-- **Functionality:** The "Suggest Applicable Credits" button uses AI to analyze the uploaded images and suggest other credits the user might be eligible for.
-- **How it Works:**
-    - When clicked, all uploaded images are sent to a backend Genkit AI flow.
-    - The AI analyzes the visual content (e.g., detects solar panels, rainwater harvesting systems) and returns a list of suggested criteria IDs.
-    - These suggestions are displayed to the user in a pop-up dialog.

-### f.
 Branded PDF Report Generation

 - **Location:** "Actions" card in the right-hand sidebar.
 - **Functionality:** The "Generate PDF Report" button creates a comprehensive, print-friendly summary of the project.
 - **How it Works:**
     - This feature uses the `jsPDF` library to programmatically generate a high-quality, multi-page PDF directly in the browser.
     - The report is generated in **landscape (horizontal) orientation** for better readability.
-    - **Branding:** The report header prominently features the **UltraTech Cement logo** and a professional title.
+    - **Branding:** The report header prominently features the **project logos** and a professional title.
     - **Comprehensive Details:** The first page includes a full summary of all project details and the final certification score.
+The second page displays a full-page promotional image.
+The third page contains a summary table of all attempted criteria.
     - **One Criterion Per Page:** Each subsequent page is dedicated to a single applicable criterion, displaying:
         - A large, highlighted title with the criterion name.
         - All relevant details: requirements, points awarded vs. max points, and status (e.g., "Achieved", "Not Attempted").